RaghvendraSinghChauhan/Decision/README.md

 This is a demo file we have just created for our work.

-I have done some minor changes in this file.
+Conflict gonna occur as I am changing file in same position.

 Addded a new branch to check how we can do merging of branch